solarpatrol/yii2-tle/README.md

 `DatabaseStorage` has the following additional properties:

 - `db` — name, configuration array or instance of database connection used to access TLE table (defaults to `db`).

+## Contribution

+Before making a pull request, please, be sure that your changes are rebased to `dev` branch.